 - Excluding any corporate logos or design element, use no more than one graphic image or chart per slide.

 - Use white space generously.
 White space sets the tone of your design and affects the usability dramatically.
 White space around the biggest items on the slide can convey elegance.
 The more white space, the more impactful your message.

 - Distracting transitions can detract from your message by making you look amateur.
 Stick to the basics when it comes to transitions between slides.

-A good way to keep yourself in line is by remembering the 666 rule.
-Presentation University recommends slides shave no more than 6 words per bullet, 6 bullets per image, and 6 word slides in a row.
+- A good way to keep yourself in line is by remembering the 666 rule.
+Presentation University recommends slides shave no more than six words per bullet, six bullets per image and six word slides in a row.

-Powerpoint isn't you, it's just a tool you use to get your point across.
-Remembering this is key in successful Powerpoint design.
-Use the slides in your presentation to highlight and emphasize key points but remember that you're the one telling the story.
+When you're in the throes of developing a stellar presentation, it's easy to forget that PowerPoint isn't you, it's just a tool you use to get your point across.
+Remembering this is key in successful PowerPoint design.
+The story is yours.
+The goal is yours.
+It's important to use the slides in your presentation to highlight and emphasize key points to persuade your group, board or audience.
+Remember, you're the one telling the story.
+This is your story.

 Memorable PowerPoint presentations use the power of surprise to go beyond the unexpected.
 This element of surprise can be used to entertain your audience.
-If you want your business to stand out, don't copy all the other presentations.
+If you want your business to stand out, you can't afford to copy all the other presentations that came before you.
 You need to go beyond the expected.

-- Idea Transplant is filled with inspiration for your next presentation.
+- The SlideMagic tool offers inspiration for your next C-level presentation.